Early life of Joseph Stalin: Name and aliases

-The surname "Jughashvili" could possibly be of non-Georgian origin since the various peoples of the Caucasus region had moved around for centuries.
+The surname "Jughashvili" could possibly be of non-Georgian origin, since the various peoples of the Caucasus region had moved around for centuries.
 Throughout his life, Stalin often heard rumours that his paternal grandfather was ethnically Ossetian.
 Also his father described an Ossetian, the Y-DNA sample (newly uploaded) uploaded by his grandson is leaving by the Ossetian samples from 1100 years ago.
 However, like many other parts of Stalin's early life, his ancestry is often mixed up with facts and rumours.
 According to theories advanced by Mihail Vayskopf, it is the Ossetian for "herd of sheep"; the surname "Jugayev" is common among Ossetians, and before the revolution names in South Ossetia were traditionally written with the Georgian suffix, especially among Christianized Ossetians.
 Allusions to the hypothesis of Ossetian ethnicity of Stalin are present in the important Stalin Epigram by Osip Mandelstam:

 Like many outlaws, Stalin used many aliases throughout his revolutionary career, of which "Stalin" was only the last.
 During his education in Tiflis, he picked up the nickname "Koba", after the Robin Hood-like protagonist from the 1883 novel The Patricide by Alexander Kazbegi.
 This became his favorite nickname throughout his revolutionary life.
-Stalin continued to use Koba as his Party name in the underground world of the RSDLP.
+Stalin continued to use "Koba" as his Party name in the underground world of the RSDLP.
 During conversations, Lenin called Stalin "Koba".
-Among his friends he was sometimes known by his childhood nickname "Soso" – a Georgian diminutive form of the name Ioseb.
-Stalin is also reported to have used at least a dozen other nicknames, pseudonyms and aliases such as "Josef Besoshvili"; "Ivanov"; "A. Ivanovich"; "Soselo" (a youthful nickname), "K. Kato"; "G. Nizheradze"; "Chizhikov" or "Chizhnikov"; "Petrov"; "Vissarionovich"; "Vassilyi".
+Among his friends he was sometimes known by his childhood nickname "Soso" – a Georgian diminutive form of the name "Ioseb".
+Stalin is also reported to have used at least a dozen other nicknames, pseudonyms and aliases such as "Josef Besoshvili"; "Ivanov"; "A. Ivanovich"; "Soselo" (a youthful nickname - Georgian სოსელო may mean "plain"), "K. Kato"; "G. Nizheradze"; "Chizhikov" or "Chizhnikov"; "Petrov"; "Vissarionovich" (his russified patronymic); "Vassilyi".
 Directly following World War II, as the Soviets were negotiating with the Allies, Stalin often sent directions to Molotov as "Druzhkov".